 As resistance to the plastic epidemic swells and cities and countries carry out bans against single-use plastic products worldwide, we need to carefully consider the implications of this research study.
 At the heart of the issue remains a key question: is the single-use, throwaway model sustainable in the first place?

 “The problem is not just plastic: it is mass disposability.
 Or, to put it another way, the problem is pursuing, on the one planet known to harbour life, a four-planet lifestyle.
-Regardless of what we consume, the sheer volume of consumption is overwhelming the Earth’s living systems.” - George Monbiot, We Won’t Save the Earth With a Better Kind of Disposable Coffee Cup
+Regardless of what we consume, the sheer volume of consumption is overwhelming the Earth’s living systems.” - George Monbiot, We Won’t Save the Earth with a Better Kind of Disposable Coffee Cup

 Last year, someone tweeted at Starbucks to request they replace their plastic coffee cups with cups made from corn starch.
 This tweet was retweeted over 60,000 times before being deleted when someone raised a big red flag: those who were supporting this call failed to consider the environmental impacts of producing corn starch.
 As it turns out, an enormous amount of land needs to be cleared to grow it, displacing food production.
-Growing corn is also notorious for causing soil erosion and requires heavy use of pesticides and fertilizers.
+Growing corn is also notorious for causing soil erosion and requires a heavy use of pesticides and fertilizers.

 Humans living in capitalistic societies have a tendency to unleash products on the world without giving much thought as to, you know, whether or not there are facilities available to properly deal with that compostable bag.
-Or effective ways to collect these single-use items in the first place - technically we have recycling facilities for plastic bags, and yet plastic bags continue to find their way into the ocean.
+Or effective ways to collect these single-use items in the first place - technically, we have recycling facilities for plastic bags, and yet plastic bags continue to find their way into the ocean.
 So clearly it’s not just a matter of infrastructure.

 Is the problem with the material, or with a model of consumption that relies on disposability and the infinite production of stuff?